7illz/7illz/README.md

 # Hi there, I'm Shatil Ahmed Chowdhury

 I am an enthusiastic and dedicated Computer Science graduate with a passion for technology, problem-solving, and continuous learning.
 I recently graduated from BRAC University with a Bachelor of Science in Computer Science.
+I've solved 100+ problems on LeetCode, sharpening my algorithmic thinking and problem-solving skills.
 I am adaptable, positive, and eager to apply my skills to build a successful career in the tech industry.

 ## Tech Stack